xdrpp/stc/cmd/stc/stc.1.md

 * `2006-01-02T15:04:05` (local time)
 * `2006-01-02T15:04` (local time)
 * `2006-01-02` (local time)

+The `-mux` and `-demux` options construct and deconstruct a multiplexed account identifiers or "MuxedAccount".
+MuxedAccounts behave the same as the underlying accounts, but contain an unsigned 64-bit integer that acts as a kind of comment.
+This allows a single account holder to give out multiple addresses that point the same underlying account.

 If no `stc.conf` configuration file exists, stc will use a built-in one.
 To see the contents of the built-in file, you can print it with